This Bourbon Glazed Salmon recipe takes less than 30 minutes and requires only a few ingredients. Serve with rice and simple steamed veggies.

 I used Bulleit bourbon for this bourbon salmon recipe, because that’s generally what we have on hand.
 It’s a nice middle-of-the-road bourbon that is equally good for cooking and drinking in a bourbon lemon rosemary cocktail.

-Like my wonton nachos and orange ginger chicken, this recipe has an Asian-inspired flare to it with the soy sauce and ginger in the glaze, so I chose to serve this bourbon glazed salmon with rice and steamed sugar snap peas (which I also love in Easter salad).
+Like my wonton nachos and orange chicken marinade, this recipe has an Asian-inspired flare to it with the soy sauce and ginger in the glaze, so I chose to serve this bourbon glazed salmon with rice and steamed sugar snap peas (which I also love in my Easter salad recipe).

 Asian noodle salad would also be delicious alongside a piece of this salmon.